CREATE: Testing LLMs for Associative Creativity: Background

 \section{Background}

 \paragraph{Tests for human creativity and diversity} Human creativity is often assessed using tasks such as the Alternative Uses Task \cite{guilford1978alternate}, Divergent Association Task \cite{olson2021naming}, and Remote Associates Test \cite{mednick1968remote}.
 While these are demanding for humans, taxing working memory and requiring the coordination of multiple concepts under cognitive constraints, they are comparatively easy for LLMs \cite{wenger2025we}, which can exploit large context windows, retrieval tools, and parallel generation.
 In addition, standard test instances are often seen during pre-training, unlike for human participants.
+We show the saturation of these benchmarks more in Appendix~\ref{sec:rat_aut_etc}.
 By contrast, our benchmark requires forming novel connections among real-world entities (\textit{Sebastian Vettel, DSG3 }) rather than familiar everyday objects (e.g., \textit{book}, \textit{bottle}, \textit{brick}) that are commonly used in the Alternative Uses Task.

-\paragraph{Tests of model creativity} Prior work proposes benchmarks \cite{ruan2024liveideabench, lu2025benchmarking, padmakumar2025beyond, fein2025litbench, guo2025ideabench, liu2025hypobench}, focusing on specific creative abilities like creative writing, scientific ideation and code generation.
+\paragraph{Tests of model creativity} Prior work proposes benchmarks \cite{ruan2024liveideabench, lu2025benchmarking, padmakumar2025beyond, fein2025litbench, guo2025ideabench, liu2025hypobench} focusing on specific creative abilities like creative writing, scientific ideation and code generation.
 However, evaluation in these specialized domains is challenging where the use of LLM-as-a-judge for studies at scale can conflate quality, diversity and usefulness \cite{si2025ideation}.
 It is unclear how to scale human evaluation: even AI-created papers undergoing real review processes are later found to have major flaws \cite{liu2025promisespitfalls}.
-In contrast, \citet{nagarajan2025roll} and \citet{schapiro2025combinatorial} introduce symbolic, highly controlled testbeds for probing combinatorial creativity and training models on abstract tasks.
+In contrast, Nagarajan et al.~\cite{nagarajan2025roll} and Schapiro et al.~\cite{schapiro2025combinatorial} introduce symbolic, highly controlled testbeds for probing combinatorial creativity and training models on abstract tasks.
 However, these settings are far removed from the complex, open-ended ways LLMs are used in real applications.
 Our work achieves the best of both worlds: we propose a realistic, knowledge-grounded task involving real-world entities and concepts.
 By leveraging knowledge graphs and familiar domains, we expect LLM-as-a-judge evaluations to be comparatively reliable.